brianrlewis/php-magic-admin/README.md

 This is a server side package that is intended for use in conjunction with one of the official client SDKs (https://docs.magic.link/client-sdk/web) provided by Magic.

+## Laravel

+If your application uses Laravel then you should use [laravel-magic-admin](https://github.com/brianrlewis/laravel-magic-admin) instead of this package.

 ## Installation

 Run this command to install via composer.